tjdwill/cpp-notes/basics/io.md

 ### Parsing floating-point numbers

 In order to parse doubles, we use the [`std::strtod`](https://en.cppreference.com/w/cpp/string/byte/strtof) function.
 This is a wrapper to the C function of the same name, so it deals with C-style strings.

-Basically, the way it works is that you pass in the string to parse as well as the address of a string to store the remaining unparsed text.
-From experience, the function appeas to stop as soon as it reaches an invalid character.
+Basically, the way it works is that you pass in both the string to parse and the address of a string whose purpose is to store the remaining unparsed text.
+From experience, the function appears to stop as soon as it reaches an invalid character.

 ```cpp
 #include <cassert>